Tag Archives: Swedish navy

 Dristigheten in Karlskrona WWII note camo.
 Note the 40mm Bofors mounts under weather protection.

-Decommissioning 13 June 1947 after a solid half-century on the King’s naval list, Dristigheten was converted to a training hulk and target ship, continuing to serve for another 13 years, testing Sweden’s new weapons, keeping the fleet’s existing guns in action, and teaching fresh classes of sailors in damage control.
+Decommissioning on 13 June 1947 after a solid half-century on the King’s naval list, Dristigheten was converted to a training hulk and target ship, continuing to serve for another 13 years, testing Sweden’s new weapons, keeping the fleet’s existing guns in action, and teaching fresh classes of sailors in damage control.

-In 1960, the testing reached a tipping point and she sank.
+In 1960, the testing reached a tipping point, and she sank.

 Raised, she was scrapped in 1961, outliving most of her contemporaries.